13 Things You Must Know About Driving in Antigua

 11. Parking in Antigua

-With the exception of St. John’s, the capital city, parking in Antigua is very easy.
-Every hotel has a free parking lot and so the beaches and places of interest.
+Except St. John’s, the capital city, parking in Antigua is very easy.
+Every hotel has a free parking lot so the beaches and places of interest.

 Finding parking in St. John’s is trickier but not impossible.
-Maybe choose to leave the car a few blocks away from the very center and take a walk.
+You could leave the car a few blocks away from the center and take a walk.

-It’s not always very clear where you can park or not in St. John’s.
-For sure it’s not allowed when you see a yellow line on the edge of the street.
-Maybe ask the
+It’s not always clear where you can park in St. John’s.
+Certainly, it’s not allowed when you see a yellow line on the edge of the street.
+Maybe ask the car rental if they have any suggestions on where to park safely in St. John’s.

 Also remember:

-- Never leave any valuable in the car or bags.
+- Never leave any valuables in the car or bags.

 - Always lock the car